 Spižírna 1902 is located five minutes from the Jiřího z Poděbrad metro station.
 It features a beautiful floral interior, pleasant service and, most importantly, delicious food for both meat eaters and vegans.
-In other words, Spižírna is the ideal place to visit for breakfast and brunch… or to take stylish photos for your Instagram and other social media profiles!
+In other words, Spižírna is the ideal place to visit for breakfast and brunch, or take stylish photos for your Instagram if that’s your thing.

 Address: Korunní 86